 Method A: Disk Management (GUI)

-- Press Windows + X → Disk Management.
+- Press Windows + X → click Disk Management.

-- At the bottom map, look for a small partition labeled Recovery (or unlabeled).
-It’s usually 100–750 MB.
+- In the bottom pane, look for a small partition labeled Recovery (or sometimes unlabeled).
+It’s usually between 100 MB and 750 MB.

-Why this matters: Windows’ built-in tool can only extend into space immediately to the right of a partition.
-If the free space sits elsewhere, a third-party tool can “move” partitions to place the space where it’s needed.
+Why this matters: Windows’ built-in Disk Management can only extend a partition into free space that sits immediately to its right.
+If the unallocated space is elsewhere on the disk, a third-party tool can “move” partitions so the free area ends up next to the Recovery partition.

 - Run: